-How to Inspect the Engine Air Cleaner/Filter
+How to Inspect/Replace the Engine Air Cleaner/Filter

 Do not start the engine or have the engine running with the engine air cleaner/filter housing open.
 Before removing the engine air cleaner/filter, make sure that the engine air cleaner/ filter housing and nearby components are free of dirt and debris.
-Remove the engine air cleaner/filter.
-Lightly tap and shake the engine air cleaner/filter (away from the vehicle), to release loose dust and dirt.
-Inspect the engine air cleaner/filter for damage, and replace if damaged.
 Do not clean the engine air cleaner/filter or components with water or compressed air.

-To inspect or replace the air cleaner/filter:
+To inspect or replace the air cleaner/ filter: